nicsure/H3-Logo-Replacer/README.md

 Open the H3 Logo Replacer app.

 Click 'Load Firmware' and select a firmware image
-- (the offseta are correct for 240702 but may need adjusting for other versions).
+- (the offsets are correct for 240702 but may need adjusting for other versions).
 - A preview of the image in the firmware you loaded will now be displayed.

 Click 'Load Image' and select the image you created.